 Why postal mail?

-In the United States, the main issue with postal mail is that the U.S. postal service scans each parcel’s exterior.
-If they are concerned about withholding their identity, secure tip pages should caution sources not to use a return address on the envelope.
-They can still, however, optionally keep their contact details for continued correspondence inside of the envelope.
+In the U.S., the main issue with postal mail is that the Postal Service scans each parcel’s exterior.
+If sources are concerned about protecting their identity, secure tip pages should include warnings not to use a return address on the envelope.
+Sources can still keep their contact details inside the envelope for continued correspondence.

 Because the location of each parcel is so closely monitored, sources may want to use a postal drop-off point that they don’t use every day.
 Newsrooms should also be aware that printed workplace materials may also be risky to share in print, as many printers will stamp paper with nearly-invisible tracking dots, which can be used to identify documents and print dates.
 (See The Intercept’s tip page for suggested language.)